This site contains affiliate links. Please see Policies for more information.

 Some safe cleaning products to use to clean your pot include, but are not limited to:

-- Vinegar and water is great for the outside of the pot as well as the rim around the top of the pot
+- Vinegar and water Great for the outside of the pot as well as the rim around the top of the pot.
+A cup of white vinegar to a cup of water is the perfect ratio.

-Keep your stainless steel inner pot clean by hand washing or using the dishwasher.
-For stuck on grime, I’d recommend you use a scouring pad or a scrubbing sponge with Barkeeper’s Friend.
+Keep your stainless steel inner pot clean by hand washing or using the bottom rack of the dishwasher.
+For stubborn stains, I’d recommend you use a scouring pad, craft foam brush, or a scrubbing sponge with a non-abrasive stainless steel cleaner like Bar Keeper’s Friend.
 I recommend the powder form over the liquid.

 Pro Tip: No cleaners on hand?
-Baking soda and water work well on your inner pot.
+Baking soda and water or a simple dish soap work well on your inner pot

-To stick the lid in the dishwasher, take out the sealing ring and pop off the sealing valve cover on the outside (different models have different sealing valves so don’t force yours off if it doesn’t naturally just come right off) and pop all of the pieces into the sink or the top rack of your dishwasher.
+- Before hand washing or putting the lid in the dishwasher, take out the sealing ring and pop off the sealing valve cover on the outside (different models have different sealing valves so don’t force yours off if it doesn’t naturally just come right off).

 Pro Tip: Instant Pot recommends keeping your clean lid upside down on top of the pot until you are ready to use it or until everything is completely dry.